Hot springs in Guadeloupe

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Even if you may not know it yet, the Guadeloupe archipelago is full of superb natural spots, such as the (very famous) La Soufrière volcano, but also several hot water springs!
-And yes, Guadeloupe is not only white‑sand beaches and the beautiful hotels of Grande‑Terre.
+You may not know it yet, but the Guadeloupe archipelago is home to some beautiful natural sites, including the very famous La Soufrière volcano and several hot springs.
+Yes, Guadeloupe is about more than white-sand beaches and the beautiful hotels of Grande-Terre.

-We thus took advantage of our partnership with Le Jardin des Îlets in Bouillante to tour the hot water springs in the area again, and honestly, it was still fun to do!
+We took advantage of our partnership with Le Jardin des Îlets in Bouillante to revisit the hot springs in the area, and honestly, it was just as much fun as ever!

-In this short article, we give you a brief overview of the hot water springs in Guadeloupe.
-Feel free to leave us a comment to tell us if you know of any others!
+In this short article, we give you an overview of Guadeloupe’s hot springs.
+Feel free to leave us a comment and let us know if you know of any others!

-Meanwhile, you can check out our page dedicated to hikes in Guadeloupe—both the ones we’ve already done and the ones planned!
+In the meantime, you can check out our page dedicated to hikes in Guadeloupe—both the ones we have already completed and those still on our list!

-The best hot water springs to explore in Guadeloupe
+The best hot springs to explore in Guadeloupe

-To summarize things for you, I’ve put together a small recap table with the name, itinerary, whether it is natural or not, and the locations.
+To make things easier, I have put together a quick comparison table with each spring’s name, location, directions, and whether it is natural or developed.

 | Place | Where? | Itineraries | We like? | Remarks |